XenoQueen/activerecord-tvland-onl01-seng-pt-090820/notes.md

   - is this a method we need to build?

 # Associations
-  - an Actor has many characters, Character belong to Actor
+  - X an Actor has many characters, Character belong to Actor